 Background

 Whole-body-less-head (WBLH) is the recommended skeletal region of interest (ROI) for dual-energy X-ray absorptiometry (DXA) assessment of bone mineral density (BMD) in children.
 Historically it has been suggested that the skull is less responsive than the rest of the skeleton to stimuli that affect BMD but there are few published data to support this notion.
-We compared the associations of BMD with anthropometric, body composition, diet and activity variables across various ROI.
+We compared the associations of BMD with anthropometric, body composition, diet, and activity variables across various ROI.

 Methods